 Talking of rebound relationship success rate, most of these last few weeks to a few months tops.

-It is often dumping of toxic residual emotions like anxiety, despair, and grief from the previous relationships onto the new one, before the full healing of the emotions takes place.
+It often dumps residual toxic emotions like anxiety, despair, and grief from the previous relationships onto the new one before the complete healing of the emotions occurs.

 Since the individual on the rebound has not dealt with the emotional toxicity, they bring a lot of resentment and instability in the new relationship.
 That’s why the average length of rebound relationships is not beyond the first few months.